Olena Papuga: Member of the National Assembly

-She is seeking re-election in the 2020 Serbian parliamentary election, appearing in the nineteenth position on the United Democratic Serbia coalition list.
+She unsuccessfully sought re-election in the 2020 Serbian parliamentary election, appearing at the nineteenth position on the United Democratic Serbia coalition list.

 Provincial

 In 2011, Papuga registered a political party called "Together for Vojvodina," representing the province's Ruthenian minority.
 She remained a member of the LSV, and the parties co-operated at the provincial level.

 Papuga sought election for the Kula division (which includes Ruski Krstur) in both the 2008 and 2012 provincial elections.
 She was defeated both times.
 Vojvodina subsequently switched to a system of proportional representation for the 2016 provincial election, and Papuga received the fifteenth position on the LSV's list.
 The party won nine seats, and Papuga has not as yet served with its group in the Assembly of Vojvodina.

 Ruthenian National Council

 The first direct elections for Serbia's national minority councils were held in 2010.
 Papuga founded the Ruska liga to contest the elections for the Ruthenian National Council and was elected when her list won five seats.
 She appeared in the first position on the same list in the 2014 elections and was elected when it won four mandates.
 No group won a majority of seats on the council in 2014, and Papuga was subsequently chosen as its vice-president.